MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -DeploymentPackage

-Starting in version 1906, use this parameter to specify an object for the deployment package to use with this automatic deployment rule.
+Use this parameter to specify an object for the deployment package to use with this automatic deployment rule.
 To not require a package, set the value to `$null`.

 ```yaml
 Type: IResultObject